-Since the success of buying or selling property heavily relies on your real estate agent, it is important that you choose a reliable and competent real estate agent.
+Since the success of buying or selling property relies heavily on your real estate agent, it is important that you choose a reliable and competent real estate agent.
 Their job is to guide you in the whole process and provide you with suggestions and advice on your transaction.

 Signs of a Bad Real Estate Agent

-Most real estate agents are excellent at their job, having spent many years training and such.
+Most real estate agents are excellent at their job, having spent many years training and gaining experience.
 However, there is always going to be the odd ‘bad apple’, so it is important to make sure that the agent you get is a good fit for you.
 Here are seven red flags indicating that your real estate agent is not the right one for you.

 1. Recommends you the highest price

 When selling your home, you obviously want the highest possible price.
 However, it is best to check first with at least three different agents to know the prices of comparable homes in the area.
 This way, you will know which price range is realistic.
 If your agent sets a price significantly higher than the others, your house is unlikely to sell as quickly as you want it to (if at all).
 You’ll only end up lowering the price of your house, something you could’ve done from the get-go.